ninekorn/sccs-vvd-hd/Releases/revision13134/sccsvvdhd-rev13134-BACKUP/readme.md

 Note:

 1. I use the monitor resolution as the base for reducing/dividing it to obtain an approximate comparable number of voxel instances in width and height to cover the area of voxel bytes for the entire voxel virtual desktop image).
 "Keep in mind more the ratio of those monitors not just the resolution".
-2. All resolutions below a width of 1920 and a height of 1080 are using as the 5 base resolutions, the same thing as if the monitor was 1920 in width by 1080 in height.
+2. The resolutions options #1 to #5 are based of a resolution in width of 1920 by 1080 in height.

 But with each monitor resolution you can select 5 different resolution, but that is not all, since i have also left enabled the "low voxel res" and "high voxel res" options, now named "half voxel res" and "full voxel res", so it's 15 monitor resolutions with 5 choices each (less voxels per resolution type and different ratios per resolution alternative from 1 to 5), and a full voxel and half voxel mode.
 That brings a total of 15*5*2 voxel resolutions, or 150 voxel resolutions total.
 But there is so much tweaking left to do, that probably only half of those resolutions are correctly-ish calibrated where the heightmaps values are fitting the screencapture image behind.
 So i will keep working on this.